Kukos/MyLibs/README.md

 To keep code in good resist of static bugs, in this project I use a lot of gcc flags that check a lot of things analysed in compiled time.

-The main idea in this project is intoduce interfaces of common structrues that can be used to create polymorphism So a lot of C++ features were implemented here, like iterators, constructors / destructors, RAII with gcc extenstions and abstract classes (like Tree interface).
+The main idea in this project is intoduce interfaces of common structrues that can be used to create polymorphism.
+So a lot of C++ features were implemented here, like iterators, constructors / destructors, RAII with gcc extenstions and abstract classes (like Tree interface).
-By using pointer to void and pointers to known functions we can obtain inheritance and polymorphism and a lot of absract levels in simple C code.
+By using pointer to void and pointers to known functions we can obtain inheritance and polymorphism and a lot of abstract levels in simple C code.

 To get a good performance (like c++ stl or better) the bodies of funtions are optimized on algorithms level.